webplatform/docs/css/properties/perspective-origin/index.md

 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|When used with the [[css/properties/perspective|perspective]] property, perspective-origin changes the appearance of an object, as if a viewer were looking at it from a different origin.
-An object appears differently if a viewer is looking directly at it versus looking down at it, looking up at it, or from the side.
+{{Summary_Section|The perspective-origin property establishes the origin for the [[css/properties/perspective|perspective]] property.
+It effectively sets the X and Y position at which the viewer appears to be looking at the children of the element.

-The perspective-origin is like a vanishing point.
+When used with perspective, perspective-origin changes the appearance of an object, as if a viewer were looking at it from a different origin.
+An object appears differently if a viewer is looking directly at it versus looking at it from below, above, or from the side.
+Thus, the perspective-origin is like a vanishing point.

 The default value of perspective-origin is 50% 50%.
 This displays an object as if the viewer's eye were positioned directly at the center of the screen, both top-to-bottom and left-to-right.
-A value of 0% 0% changes the object as if the viewer was looking towards the top left angle.
-A value of 100% 100% changes the appearance as if viewed towards the bottom right angle.
+A value of 0% 0% changes the object as if the viewer was looking toward the top left angle.
+A value of 100% 100% changes the appearance as if viewed toward the bottom right angle.
 }}
 {{CSS Property
 |Initial value=50% 50%
-|Applies to=transformable elements
+|Applies to=Transformable elements.
 |Inherited=No
 |Media=visual
-|Computed value=length: the absolute value; otherwise, a percentage
+|Computed value=For length, the absolute value; otherwise, a percentage,
 |Animatable=No
 |CSS object model property=perspectiveOrigin
-|CSS percentages=The size of the bounding box
+|CSS percentages=The size of the bounding box.
 |Values={{CSS Property Value
 |Data Type=<length>
 |Description=A floating-point number, followed by either an absolute units designator